-The Tseng College also offers a limited number of professional development certificate programs, series of courses, and training programs.
+The Tseng College also offers a limited number of professional development certificate programs, series of courses and training programs.
 Most of these certificate program courses earn continuing education units (CEUs) to satisfy the requirement for a CSUN Certificate in Advanced Professional Development in an area of career specialization.
 Training programs of fewer than 100 hours earn a CSUN Certificate of Participation.
 Tseng College professional development offerings are available to employers on a custom-designed, contract basis.

 International Programs and Partnerships

-Working with schools and colleges around the globe, The Tseng College can take existing programs to international sites or custom-design new programs for an international organization.
-In addition, The Tseng College has forged a variety of internationally-designed, collaborative partnerships to help start new colleges, improve schools or tackle larger global problems.
-For larger projects, The Tseng College can assemble and manage a project team that draws on the resources and expertise of many sister colleges and universities to form a broad collaboration, thus creating a valuable resource for international projects.
+Working with schools and colleges around the globe, The Tseng College can take existing programs to international sites or custom design new programs for an international organization.
+In addition, The Tseng College has forged a variety of internationally designed, collaborative partnerships to help start new colleges, improve schools or tackle larger global problems.
+For bigger projects, The Tseng College can assemble and manage a project team that draws on the resources and expertise of many sister colleges and universities to form a broad collaboration, thus creating a valuable resource for international projects.
 The Tseng College also works with nations, industry groups, trade associations or national trade councils to bring together U.S. and international businesses for an intensive program that explores trade options, regulatory issues, collaborative ventures, market need or other topics of concern.
-Such programs are designed and formatted to foster conversation among potential international partners and help collaborative ventures get started as one firm meets and learns to work with another across international lines.
+Such programs are designed and formatted to foster conversation among potential international partners and to help collaborative ventures get started as one firm meets and learns to work with another across international lines.

 Intensive English and University Pathway Programs

-Other Programs and Services offered through The Tseng College
+Other Programs and Services Offered Through The Tseng College